 The forest is crisp around the edges from the recent fire, so reminiscent of Santa Barbara burn areas.
 I pass the Bonneville dam (and hatchery), also closed due to the fire.
 It’s the first built and westernmost of 11 dams that tame the Columbia.
 This isn’t the river the Indians or settlers first found, but a quieter, more navigable river.
 Stories of settlers negotiating undammed falls and rapids in steamboats is hair-raising.

 The Bridge of the Gods, 30 miles up the road, draws me on with its magical name.
-Once an ancient Indian crossing over the river, it’s a distracted traverse, narrow and undivided, with spectacular views.
-I’ll be back to explore the Cascade Locks and the visitor center with an underwater window – and claim the area as mine, less mysterious.
+Once an ancient Indian crossing, it’s now a distracted traverse, narrow and undivided, with spectacular views.
+I’ll be back to explore the Cascade Locks and the visitor center with its underwater window – and claim the area as mine, less mysterious.

 I return west on the Washington side, stopping at Beacon Rock.
 I understand the name as soon as I see the towering monolith on the northern edge of the Gorge.
 It was certainly not named for a Mr. Beacon.
-I stand at the bottom in admiration, pay homage to these remains of a once volcano, and then jump back in the car, ready to be home, ready for another gorgeous trip, yet to be named.
+I stand at the bottom in admiration, pay homage to these remains of a once volcano, (maybe climb it later?) and then jump back in the car, ready to be home, ready for the next gorgeous trip, yet to be named.

 P.S.
 Here’s a link to some Gorge info I liked.